This post may contain affiliate links. Please see my disclosure policy for details.

 What was meant to be a 2-hour walking tour turned into 4 with a coffee break to defrost!
 We had a great group and we really got to cover a lot of ground in the city learning all the stories behind the buildings, history, and street art as we went!

 I couldn’t recommend this walking tour enough so if you do find yourself here on a weekend, make sure you book onto it.

 Like with any ‘free’ walking tour, donations are expected at the end to tip the guide on what you thought the tour was worth.
 I promise you, you won’t regret a thing.
 It’s excellent.

 Having been to Trakai Castle in Lithuania, I have to admit, Kaunas castle didn’t impress me as much as all that.
 But, it is still a beautiful building that you can visit in the Old Town.

 This medieval castle was built in the 14th century and is one of the first brick castles in Lithuania.
-It was unique in the way it had two defence walls to protect against crusaders.
+It was unique in the way it had two defense walls to protect against crusaders.

 However, people still aren’t completely sure who ordered the construction.
-In 1408, it lost its status when the city was granted Magdeburg rights and the town moved the infrastructure to the Town Hall Square.
+In 1408, it lost its status when the city was granted Magdeburg rights, and the town moved the infrastructure to the Town Hall Square.